narath/afrims-paging/afrims/doc/RECIPES.rst

 Choose the correct python interpreter in project settings i.e. the one from afrims-dev/bin

+Note: it works well if you open the afrims as the dev dir version control will not work (you need to use the command line for this) but ./manage.py and running the server will work from here

+if you run from the dev root i.e. afrims-paging/ then you will need to set, the DJANGO_SETTINGS environment var and set the working directory to be afrims (so the db.sqlite3) will be shared

 Get the latest version of rapidsms
 =======
 # you actually need the Dimagi version at this time